 Only difference is that for NAS … I use one more VM of Openfiler

 Concerning the Storage, there would be interesting to start using SSD’s.
 I know that they’re still pricey, but I’ve read a good article on Clubic.com (Fr), that review the latest Kingston SSD -SSDNow V+ G2 .
-Kingston got married with Toshiba which produces the controller cards – Daikoku 2 (DKK2) – compatible natively Windows 7 – to get the TRIM functionality to work with the Kingston’s SSD’s since they apparently never got that Intel Firmware from Intel for the v1 when they worked together with Intel.
+Kingston got married to Toshiba which produces the controller cards – Daikoku 2 (DKK2) – compatible natively Windows 7 – to get the TRIM functionality to work with the Kingston’s SSD’s since they apparently never got that Intel Firmware from Intel for the v1 when they worked together with Intel.

 And as you know the Trim functionality is quite crucial on the SSD’s since they tend to loose performance at a long term run. (unless you format – that’s also possible, in a lab environment.
 Just backup all VM”s present there and here you go..)